Contrib / Tables¶

 Using tables inside conversions¶

-But you most definitely can leverage piping to callables:
+You can still use piping to callables:

 from convtools import conversion as c